 What to leave flexible:

 The best campaigns feel like genuine recommendations from trusted friends, not obvious advertisements.
+And in this case, Content Rewards has many trusted friends you can work with.
+Browse their agencies.

 The data consistently shows micro-influencers (10K-100K followers) outperform macro-influencers in performance-based campaigns: